thirtybees/thirtybees/README.md

 **Rewritten modules:**

-* PayPal will totally be rewritten
+* PayPal has been rewritten
-* Authorize.net will be refactored
+* Authorize.net has been refactored

 **New native modules:**